 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 DeJohn, Donald Jr., "Predicting academic achievement in African-American middle school students using perceived competence and motivational orientation" (1998).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 26.
+26.